CDonalO/Embedded-GUI-Framework/README.md

 # Embedded-GUI-Framework
-Embedded GUI Framework using the arduino framewokr
+Embedded GUI Framework using the arduino framework